WATER POLLUTION IN CHINA

 “It feeds off those nutrients and grows bigger and bigger and eventually you can see it from satellites,” said John Keesing, a scientist at the CSIRO Division of Marine and Atmospheric Research in Australia who is studying the green tide with Chinese researchers.
 “The currents gently move the algae in a northeastern direction out into the center of the Yellow Sea.
 You get a huge amount, and eventually it starts to wash on shore.”
 While farmers have long grown seaweed along the Jiangsu coast for consumption, the rafts expanded much farther offshore starting in 2006, which may have contributed to the recent blooms, according to an article published last May by Mr. Keesing and his colleagues.
 The answer to curtailing the blooms may lie in disposing of the algae that clogs the nori rafts on land.
 “We haven’t suggested people stop growing porphyra, but proper husbandry methods to prevent much of the waste algae from going into sea, that’s probably the only preventive measure that could be deployed,” he said.

+Since the 1950s, Lake Tai has been under assault.
 Dams built for flood control and irrigation have prevented Lake Tai’s from flushing out pesticides and fertilizers that flow into it.
 Particularly damaging are phosphates which suck out life-sustaining oxygen.
 Starting in the 1980s a number of chemical factories were built on its shores.
 As of the late 1990s there were 2,800 chemical factories around the lake, some of which released their waste directly into the lake in the middle of the night to avoid detection.

 In the summer of 2007, large algae blooms covered parts of Lake Tai and Lake Chao, China’s third and fifth largest freshwater lakes, making the water undrinkable and producing a terrible stench.Two million of residents of Wuxi, who normally rely on water from the Lake Tai for drinking water, couldn't bathe or wash dishes and hoarded bottled water that rose in price from $1 a bottle to $6 a bottle.
 Some turned on their taps only to have sludge emerge.
 The bloom on Lake Tai lasted for six days until it was flushed out by rain and water diverted from the Yangtze River.
 The bloom on Lake Chao did not threaten water supplies.

 Reporting from Zhoutie, near Lake Tai, William Wan wrote in Washington Post, “You smell the lake before you see it, an overwhelming stench like rotten eggs mixed with manure.
 The visuals are just as bad, the shore caked with toxic blue-green algae.
 Farther out, where the algae is more diluted but equally fueled by pollution, it swirls with the currents, a vast network of green tendrils across the surface of Tai Lake.”
 Such pollution problems are now widespread in China after three decades of unbridled economic growth.
 But what's surprising about Tai Lake is the money and attention that's been spent on the problem and how little either has accomplished.
 Some of the country's highest-ranking leaders, including Premier Wen Jiabao, have declared it a national priority.
 Millions of dollars have been poured into the cleanup.
 And yet, the lake is still a mess.
 The water remains undrinkable, the fish nearly gone, the fetid smell lingering over villages.”
 [Source: William Wan, Washington Post, October 29, 2010]

-“Tai Lake is the embodiment of China's losing fight against pollution.
+“At Tai Lake, part of the problem is that the same industrial factories poisoning the water also transformed the region into an economic powerhouse.
+Shutting them down, local leaders say, would destroy the economy overnight.
+In fact, many of the factories shut down during the 2007 scandal have since reopened under different names, environmentalists say.”
+Tai Lake is the embodiment of China's losing fight against pollution.
 This summer, the government said that, despite stricter rules, pollution is rising again across the country in key categories such as emissions of sulfur dioxide, which causes acid rain.
 Just months before, the government had revealed that water pollution was more than twice as severe as previous official figures had shown.”

 The algae bloom on Lake Tai was caused by toxic cyanobacteria, commonly called pond scum.
 It turned much of the lake florescent green and produced a terrible stench that could be smelled miles away from the lake.
 The Lake Tai bloom became a symbol of China’s lack of environmental regulations.
 Afterwards a high-level meeting on the lake’s future was convened, with Beijing closing down hundreds of chemical factories and promising to spend $14.4 billion to clean up the lake.